Nikon D5500 vs Olympus E-M10 III

 It is notable that the D5500 has a microphone port, which is missing on the E-M10 III.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The E-M10 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the D5500 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D5500 was succeeded by the Nikon D5600.
+Both the D5500 and the E-M10 III have been discontinued, but can regularly be found used on eBay.
+The D5500 was replaced by the Nikon D5600, while the E-M10 III was followed by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D5500 Manual (free pdf) or the online Olympus E-M10 III Manual.

 So what is the bottom line?
 Is the Nikon D5500 better than the Olympus E-M10 III or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.